-- 193. The diversity figures in this report are based on a headcount of a total of 709 employees, as of 31st March 2023, and are taken from Norwich City Council's Human Resources system.
-Employees who are not paid directly by Norwich City Council are not included in the analysis, nor are agency workers/contractors. - 194.
-Norwich City Council's aim is for the workforce to reflect the percentage of the local community who are economically active, from an ethnic minority, who have a disability and who match the gender imbalance. - 195.
+- 194. The diversity figures in this report are based on a headcount of a total of 709 employees, as of 31st March 2023, and are taken from Norwich City Council's Human Resources system.
+Employees who are not paid directly by Norwich City Council are not included in the analysis, nor are agency workers/contractors. - 195.
+Norwich City Council's aim is for the workforce to reflect the percentage of the local community who are economically active, from an ethnic minority, who have a disability and who match the gender imbalance. - 196.
 The table below shows the overall declaration rates for each reported characteristic as of 31 March 2023.

 Protected Characteristic Proportion % Number of employees

-Sex 98.3 697
+Gender 98.3 697

 Ethnicity 86.5 613

 Disability 78.5 557

+Working Pattern 100.0 709

 Sexual Orientation 40.3 286

 Age 100.0 709

 Religion 41.2 292

-196. The data presented below shows Norwich City Council's workforce by protected characteristic as of 31 March 2023.
-Workforce composition by sex, ethnicity, disability, sexual orientation, age and religion.
-We have also included the breakdown of employees by working pattern.
-The breakdown in the graphs is show as both a numerical value and the percentage this value equates to, out of the total number of council employees.
+197. The data presented below shows Norwich City Council's workforce by protected characteristic as of 31 March 2023.
+Workforce composition by sex, race, disability, working pattern, sexual orientation, and age.